Get support from A&P

 The employer is responsible for reporting the posting to the Swedish Work Environment Authority.
 The posting company must also apply the most favourable working and salary conditions.

 On the other hand, the receiving entity must collect copy of the documentation proving the correct report of the posting.
-In case the sending company fails to provide the Swedish recipient with this document, the latter must notify by email the Swedish Work Environment Authority of this no later than 3 days after the work has begun.
+If the sending company fails to provide the Swedish recipient with this document, the latter must notify the Swedish Work Environment Authority via e-mail within 3 days of the work beginning.

 The recipient of service failing to notify the SWEA may have to pay a sanction fee of SEK 20 000.